An image of Moroccan Coconut Biscuits with Sugar Dust on a red plate

 Instructions

-3. In a medium bowl, beat the egg with the icing sugar until light and fluffy.
+3. In another bowl, beat 1 large egg with 1/2 cup icing sugar until it looks pale and a bit fluffy.

-6. Cover the dough and let it rest for about 20 minutes.
+7. Cover the dough and let it rest for 20 minutes, as it makes shaping easier.

-11. When cookies are at room temperature, dust them with icing sugar and transfer them to a plate
+12. Once cooled, dust lightly with more icing sugar and transfer to a plate.

 Nutrition